CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## Summary

+Currently, when used inside a declarative service, the freestanding `GetBundleContext` function only works under the following specific circumstances:

+1. The bundle developer uses the CPPMICROSERVICES_INITIALIZE_BUNDLE macro, even though our documentation does not advise its use
+2. The bundle is set to load immediately, which is not the default
+3. The bundle has a bundle activator, which is not always needed

-Currently, the freestanding `GetBundleContext` function generally does not work when used inside a declarative service.
-This is for two reasons: the supporting content is usually not added to the bundle object, and even when present, it is often never set up at runtime.
-This RFC is for the resolution of these two deficiencies.
+Under other circumstances, either the supporting content for `GetBundleContext` is not added to the bundle object, or it is never set up at runtime.
+This RFC is for the resolution of these two deficiencies, so that the function can always be used.

 ## Motivation